arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 * Some people [say](http://dtguilds.enjin.com/davidsastguide) that until you get Crit Hit more than 2700, Determination is better.
 I cannot verify or deny it because have no ability to do precise metering.
-In general Crit Hit is better than Determination at least because of Lightspeed procs.
+In general Crit Hit is better than Determination at least because of Lightspeed and Benefic procs.
 * Another question is Determination vs Spell Speed.
 Before 4.0 usually Spell Speed and Determination had close values of stat weights.
 I would recommend you to prioritize Spell Speed over Determination as it allows you to be more mobile.